 Here's a quick example showing how to create statements for all donors:

-For more information take a look at our documentation on contribution statements.
+For more information take a look at our documentation on Creating Contribution Statements.

 2. How to Customize Statements